View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 How do I get more Spotify streams from Japan?

-- Post, embed and share your Spotify artist/album/song/playlist (widget or link) in other social media, blogs, websites, and other communication/marketing materials.
+- Post, embed and share your Spotify artist/album/song/playlist (widget or link) in your Japanese website, social media, blogs, and other communication/marketing materials.
 Click here to see how to embed your Spotify music.

 - Take advantage of the tools and stats offered on Spotify for Artists.